 Poor Hygiene and Bedsores

-Poor hygiene and bedsores often go hand and hand.
-If a resident is not kept clean and dry the chances of them developing a bed sore is significantly increased.
+Poor hygiene and bedsores often go hand in hand.
+If a resident is not kept clean and dry, the chances of them developing a bed sore is significantly increased.
 These facts are rarely provided to family members when a bed sore develops because the nursing staff does not want you to know what actually happened.
 They do not want you to know that the bed sore was the result of nursing home negligence.

-A Nursing Home’s Failure to Keep its Residents Clean
+to Keep its Residents Clean

-Philadelphia / PA or NJ nursing home residents often cannot complete even the most basic tasks such as cleaning themselves.
+Philadelphia / PA or NJ nursing home residents often cannot complete even the most basic tasks, such as cleaning themselves.
 Nursing home residents are assessed by the staff to determine what they can and cannot do.
-If a resident cannot clean, bathe, change or toilet themselves, it is the responsibility of the nursing home to provide this care.
+If a resident cannot clean, bathe, change, or toilet themselves, it is the responsibility of the nursing home to provide this care.

 Found in Short-Staffed Nursing Homes